 It consists of a braided type steel cable with a handle that is pulled from a safe distance to disconnect the fifth wheel from the gooseneck adapter hitch.
 It’ll come in useful if you need to unhook your fifth-wheel trailer from your pickup on uneven or unlevel ground.
 The fifth-wheel trailer can move abruptly at disconnection in some of these conditions, causing pressures that the human body is not designed to absorb.
 The EAZ LIFT 15″ Gooseneck Adapter Hitch Remote Release is the ideal fifth-wheel gooseneck adapter with a remote release if you need to haul a hefty trailer and/or unhook it on uneven ground.

-- Converts Fifth Wheel Trailer to Gooseneck: Adapts a fifth wheel trailer to fit gooseneck trailer hitch; The locking coupler attaches to any 2 5/16-inch gooseneck ball
+- Fifth Wheel to Gooseneck Adapter: Adapts a fifth wheel trailer to fit gooseneck trailer hitch; the locking coupler attaches to any 2-5/16-inch gooseneck ball

-- Provides Easy Towing: Tows a fifth wheel trailer without a large hitch taking up the bed of truck
+- Convenient Towing: This gooseneck adapter for 5th wheel tows without a large hitch taking up the bed of the truck

-- Simple to Hookup and Disconnect: Locking gooseneck coupler allows full range of motion for simple hookup and disconnect
+- Easy to Use: This locking gooseneck coupler allows full range of motion for simple hookup and disconnect; includes all parts and hardware needed for installation

 Pros and Cons EAZ LIFT 15″ Gooseneck Adapter Remote Release